-The operation of the Members prize draw is fully financed by the draw entry fee of €4 per quarter paid by each entrant.
+The operation of the Members prize draw is fully financed by the draw entry fee of €4 per guarter paid by each entrant.
 The prize draw is operated on a non-profit basis - all entry fees are used for the provision of prizes and the running of the draws.
 The results are published on posters displayed in branch and on our social media platforms.
 The draws take place in March, June, September & December.
-Traditionally, the September draw has taken place during October as part of the annual Ballinasloe Fair & Festival.
-As the Fair was postponed this year due to the Covid-19 pandemic, the September draw took place within the month of September.
-This is reflected in our closing balance for 2020.

-The rules governing the draw were updated during the year and are available on the Credit Union website.
+The rules governing the draw are available on the Credit Union website.
 Each draw is supervised by our solicitor and our auditors Grant Thornton carry out an audit of the prize draw fund as part of their audit work.
 Members in the draw must notify us in writing if they no longer wish to be included in the car draw and we will remove their entry at the next draw deduction date.
-In September 2020, 6,106 members took part in the draw.
-During the financial year, circa €130k has been paid out in prizes to 94 lucky winners.
+In September 2021, 5,861 members took part in the draw.
+During the financial year, circa €95k has been paid out in prizes to 65 lucky winners.
 If you are not part of the draw and would like to sign up, please contact our office and we would be delighted to include you.

-BALLINASLOE 2020 (€)
+BALLINASLOE 2021 (€)

-CREDIT UNION Opening Balance 36,068
+CREDIT UNION Opening Balance 310

-CAR DRAW PRIZE FUND YEAR END Members Entry Fee 97,492
+CAR DRAW PRIZE Members Entry Fee 95,040

-SEPTEMBER 30TH 2020.
-133,560
+FUND YEAR END SEPTEMBER 30TH 95,350

-2020.
+2021.
 Expenses

-Car Prizes 81,500
+Car Prizes 64,700

-Cash Prizes 50,000
+Cash Prizes 29,500

-Legal fees 1,750
+Legal fees 1,050

-Prize Fund 310
+Prize Fund 100